Gary Fisher: Company

 Gary Fisher coined the term mountain bike in 1979.
 That year, Fisher and Kelly founded MountainBikes, the first company to specialize in the manufacture of this type of bicycle.
 Frames were built by Tom Ritchey, who later founded his own company.
 The first model sold for $1,300; 160 were manufactured in the first year.

 1979 saw the introduction of Shimano components and an ill-fated attempt to trademark Mountain Bike.
 The company dissolved in 1983; Fisher founded Gary Fisher Mountain Bikes the same year.
 Fisher sold his company in 1991 to Taiwan's Anlen company, staying on as President.
 Fisher developed the first commercially produced full suspension bicycles designed by Mert Lawwill, a former champion motorcycle racer.
 His bike, the Gary Fisher RS-1, was released in 1992.
 Its rear suspension adapted the A-arm suspension design from sports car racing, and was the first four-bar linkage in mountain biking.

 In 1992, Howie Cohen, who had previously imported Nishiki, Azuki and Kuwahara bicycles, assisted Gary Fisher with his brand, 18 months later brokering the acquisition of Fisher by Trek Bicycle Corporation.

 On June 16, 2010, Trek Bicycle Corporation announced "the Gary Fisher Collection, a line of Trek bikes that will replace the standalone Gary Fisher brand".

 After company sale

 Fisher remains involved with design and marketing, along with being scout and mentor to racers sponsored by the team.
 The best known was the gold-medal winner in the 1996 and 2000 Olympics women's mountain biking: Paola Pezzo.

 Awards

 Fisher was inducted into the Mountain Bike Hall of Fame in 1988.

-Outside magazine named him one of the "50 who left their mark" in the sport in 2000, and Smithsonian magazine honored him in 1994 as the "Founding Father of Mountain Bikes."
+Outside magazine named him one of the "50 who left their mark" in the sport in 2000.

+Smithsonian magazine honored him in 1994 as the "Founding Father of Mountain Bikes."

 In 1998, Fisher was recognized by Popular Mechanics for his innovations in sports.